-Citizenship Will No Longer be Automatic for Children of Some US Military Members Living Overseas
+Citizenship Will No Longer Be Automatic for Children of Some US Military Members Living Overseas

 US citizenship can be acquired a few ways, including being born in the country.
 Children born abroad can acquire citizenship through their US citizen parents either at birth or before the age of 18.

+“Military members already have enough to deal with, and the last thing that they should have to do when stationed overseas is go through hoops to ensure their children are US citizens,” said Modern Military Association of America Executive Director Andy Blevins.

+A Navy officer told CNN that the guidance was also injecting serious stress among military spouses.
+“You should go onto a spouse Facebook page and see the freakouts,” the officer said.

-“The policy change explains that we will not consider children who live abroad with their parents to be residing in the United States even if their parents are US government employees or US service members stationed outside of the United States, and as a result, these children will no longer be considered to have acquired citizenship automatically,” said a USCIS spokesperson, referring to a section of the immigration code about residence.
+A USCIS spokesperson, referring to a section of the immigration code about residence, said “the policy change explains that we will not consider children who live abroad with their parents to be residing in the United States even if their parents are US government employees or US service members stationed outside of the United States, and as a result, these children will no longer be considered to have acquired citizenship automatically.”

 “DOD has been working closely with our colleagues at DHS/USCIS regarding recent policy changes and understands the estimated impact of this particular change is small,” said a Pentagon spokesperson.